 LGS Lighting Profile Archive

-Download and unzip the “.eft” profile files for LGS to import.
-Profiles work with all Logitech per-key RGB keyboards.
+Download and unzip the “.eft” profile files.
+Import into LGS to use across all Logitech per-key RGB keyboards.
 Profiles are compatible with both Windows and macOS versions of LGS.

 Want your creation on this list?
 Just export your profile using the LGS lighting editor and email the .eft file to email@example.com.
 Be sure to include your public Author name to get the credit.
 Your email address will remain private.

 You need LGS version 8.89 or later to import these profiles into the Custom Lighting Effects Editor.
 Logitech’s instructions to create, edit and import lighting profiles are at this link.

 G HUB will not directly import these but you can trick it if you place the .eft files in (user_folder)/AppData/Local/Logitech/Logitech Gaming Software/Custom Lighting/Effects/ and tell G HUB to re-import LGS profiles.

 Do you have a great idea but need some help to get started?
 Frame Painter for LGS lets you take any image and instantly “paint” your RGB keyboard with that picture.
 You can stretch and zoom freely to get it just right.
 If that image is part of an animation, you can then animate the keyboard lights from those pictures with a few clicks.